NaniDAO/ie/README.md

 `IE` should deterministically and transparently operate to provide these utilities in an uncensorable medium like a Solidity smart contract.

-[`V1`](./src/IE.sol) is a POC of this. [*Short demo and explainer thread on X.*](https://x.com/z0r0zzz/status/1758392014737920209?s=20)
+[`V2`](./src/IE.sol) is a POC of this. [*Short demo and explainer thread on X.*](https://x.com/z0r0zzz/status/1758392014737920209?s=20)

 ## Command Syntax (⌘)

 `IE` is approaching things from first-principles and a "show" rather than "tell" approach.
 There will be some experimentation.

-Some things in `V1` are likely very underoptimized for this particular use case.
+Some things in `V2` are likely still very underoptimized for this particular use case, but users might yet be surprised at how efficient the "text to transaction" capabilites of `IE` currently are.

-The bigger project is to identify syntax and phrasing for common types of onchain transactions in English to start.
-The following are identified as categories and phrases that should demonstrate this for many if not most natural language commands to generate txs.
+The bigger project of `IE`, in line with its AGPL license and OSS philosophy, is to identify syntax and phrasing for common types of onchain transactions in English to start, and standardize this format for the broader "intents" ecosystem.
+The following are identified as categories and phrases that should demonstrate this for many, if not most, natural language commands related to crypto and digital assets.

 ------------------------------------